saviogl/saviogl.github.io/_posts/2016-02-23-unix-overview-for-macosx-users-part-IV.markdown

 - **whereis**, **which** and **whatis**

-	> These are useful commands to get a few basic information about other commands. **wheris** and **which** search and locate the executable file of a certain command and print out the file path on the standard output (There is a difference between these two check the man pages for both of them). **whatis** search a set of databases files of system commands for keywords and display the result on the standard output
+	> These are useful commands to get some basic information about other commands. **wheris** and **which** search and locate the executable file of a certain command and print out the file path to the standard output (There is a difference between these two, check the man pages for both of them). **whatis** searches a set of database files of system commands for keywords and displays the result on the standard output

 ## The PATH variable

-So if ***commands*** are essentially a shorthand for tracking files and execute them what is the logic that the shell uses to locate them?
+So if ***commands*** are essentially a shorthand for tracking files and executing them what is the logic that the shell uses to locate them?
 It would take forever if it would search the entire file tree, so Unix system has an environment variable set up called **PATH** which is a comma separated list of files paths that it uses to locate commands to execute.

 ``` bash
 $ echo $PATH
 /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
 ```

-The early entries take precedence over the later ones, so it starts from the left and work all the way to the to right until it finds what it's looking for.
+The early entries take precedence over the later ones, so it starts from the left and works all the way to the to right until it finds what it's looking for.

 In **BASH** to change the **PATH** variable for the current shell session just use: